Christian Bethancourt Preview, Player Props: Rays vs. Yankees

-Christian Bethancourt -- hitting .333 in his past 10 games -- will be in action for the Tampa Bay Rays versus the New York Yankees, with Gerrit Cole on the hill, on August 25 at 6:40 PM ET.
+Christian Bethancourt and his .324 on-base percentage over his past 10 games (63 points higher than his season-long percentage), will be in action for the Tampa Bay Rays versus the New York Yankees and Carlos Rodon on August 27 at 1:40 PM ET.

-In his last appearance, he went 1-for-2 with a double against the Rockies.
+He had a hitless performance in his most recent game (0-for-3) against the Yankees.

 Christian Bethancourt Game Info & Props vs. the Yankees